-Hunt United Methodist Church, Hunt, TX
+Retired Methodist Pastor, Hunt, TX

 "I believe family systems theory is an answer to the 'how' of the two great commandments: to love God and to love one's neighbor.
 Through these classes we learn ways to build healthier relationships.
 And through class interaction, we find support with one another as we share common concerns and struggle."